okcashpro/okcash/README.md

 # Ruby Agent

-This is an example repo of an AI chatbot with Discord voice channels, powered by [bgent](https://github.com/JoinTheAlliance/bgent), with elevenlabs and OpenAI Whisper for text-to-speech and speech-to-text services.
-The bot is designed to be modular and can be easily extended to support other services.
+A conversational agent embodiment of Ruby, powered by [bgent](https://github.com/JoinTheAlliance/bgent), with elevenlabs and OpenAI Whisper for text-to-speech and speech-to-text services.

 ## Configuration
 - Get API keys for Discord and Eleven Labs